CrystalWare-Studios/Crystal-Chatbox-2026/TERMS.md

-# Terms of Service — Crystal Chatbox
+# Terms of Service — Crystal Client

-Last updated: 2025
+Last updated: 2026

-By downloading, installing, or using Crystal Chatbox you agree to these Terms.
+By downloading, installing, or using Crystal Client you agree to these Terms.

 ## Acceptable Use